 The benefit for mentors is the opportunity to engage with students, and the benefit for students is to leverage the experience of senior executives.

-The IBIT mentoring program is chaired by Bruce Fadem, Chair of the Fox IT advisory board.
+The IBIT mentoring program is chaired by Sondra Barbour, member of the IT advisory board.

 - Role: A mentor is defined as a wise, experienced, and trusted counselor and advisor.
 The mentor is not the project manager, researcher, or has assigned tasks.